eaasi/user-handbook/source/guide/publishing.rst

   Nodes and users are advised to use the beta testing period to consider how to design and enforce local workflows for publishing resources, given these technical restrictions.

-When selecting Base and Software Environments to share with the rest of the network, EaaSI users and admins can consider questions posed by the `Code of Best Practices in Fair Use for Software Preservation <https://www.arl.org/storage/documents/publications/2018.09.24_softwarepreservationcode.pdf>`_:
+When selecting Environments to share with the rest of the network, EaaSI users and admins can consider questions posed by the `Code of Best Practices in Fair Use for Software Preservation <https://www.arl.org/storage/documents/publications/2018.09.24_softwarepreservationcode.pdf>`_:

   - Did you lawfully acquire your copy of the software included in the environment?